ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/attestation-token.md

 tar -C /usr/local -xzf go1.23.3.linux-$(dpkg --print-architecture).tar.gz
 ```

-Export the installation path and add it to your $PATH environment variable.
+Export the installation path and add it to your `$PATH environment` variable.

 ```bash
 export PATH=$PATH:/usr/local/go/bin
 ```
-Verify the installation by checking that the command outputs the installed version.
+Verify the installation by running the following command to check the version of the installation:

 ```bash
 go version